Top

 In a double-entry bookkeeping method, an entry for any transaction has the opposite and corresponding entry in a different account.
 For instance, when you buy stocks for your small business and pay by cash, your inventory will increase, but your cash will reduce.
 This transaction’s double-entry process will touch both the cash and inventory accounts when recording the transaction.

 You also need to decide whether your bookkeeping system is on a cash or accrual basis.
-The cash accounting system involves recording revenue or income when you receive the money or making a payment.
+The cash accounting system involves recording revenue or income when you receive the money or make a payment.
 On the other hand, the accrual basis involves recording the transaction whether or not the money is received or paid.

 For example, if you purchase an item worth Ksh.
 50,000 and pay for it, the transaction is recorded through the cash method.
 If you pay for the item the following month, you use the accrual method and record the transaction as a liability in the accounts payable account.